CRAN Task View: Optimization and Mathematical Programming

 nls() with brute force or grid-based searches, to avoid being dependent on starting parameters or getting stuck in local solutions.

 - Package nlsr provides tools for working with nonlinear least-squares problems.
 Functions

-nlxb are intended to eventually supersede the ‘nls()’ function in Base R, by applying a variant of the Marquardt procedure for nonlinear least-squares, with bounds constraints and optionally Jacobian described as R functions.
-(It is based on the now-deprecated package nlmrt.)
+nlxb are intended to eventually supersede the ‘nls()’ function in Base R, by applying a variant of the Marquardt procedure for nonlinear least-squares, with bounds constraints and optionally Jacobians described as R functions.

 - Package minpack.lm provides a function

 nls.lm() for solving nonlinear least-squares problems by a modification of the Levenberg-Marquardt algorithm, with support for lower and upper parameter bounds, as found in MINPACK.

 - Package onls fits two-dimensional data by means of orthogonal nonlinear least-squares regression (ONLS), using Levenberg-Marquardt minimization; it provides functionality for fit diagnostics and plotting and comes into question when one encounters “error in variables” problems.